Vincent Testaverde steps into the spotlight

 Testaverde’s son also saw playing time in both his first two years before becoming the full-time starter as a redshirt junior.

 Despite the recognizable last name, son Vincent’s college football career has gone a little different than Dad’s.
 At least for now.

 Vincent has played in just one game going into his fifth and final year of eligibility.

 “Everything has come easier now.
-I’m hoping I have a better showing than when I was a freshman but only time will tell.”
+I’m hoping I have a better showing than when I was a freshman but only time will tell,” he said.

-Saturday afternoon at Heinz Field (the home of the Pittsburgh Steelers), the younger Testaverde, wearing the same No. 14 his dad sported for over two decades, took the field leading the Danes offense from the start.
+Saturday afternoon at Heinz Field (the home of the Pittsburgh Steelers), the younger Testaverde, wearing the same No. 14 his dad sported for over two decades, led the Danes’ offense from the start.

-Dad faced off twelve times against Bill Cowher’s Steelers, including five at Heinz Field – all ending in losses.
+Dad faced off 12 times against Bill Cowher’s Steelers, including five at Heinz Field – all ending in losses.

 “It doesn’t matter the team.
-We’re going to study them, prepare for them, game plan for them and come Saturday execute the plays.”
+We’re going to study them, prepare for them, game plan for them and come Saturday execute the plays,” he said.

 Testaverde is a big believer in patience.
 He’s done nothing but wait over his football career.